 - Public Transport

-- (Motor vehicle) parking
+- Parking (motor vehicle)

-- Road Safety and
+- Road Safety

-- Air Quality
+- Air Quality.

-Whilst there are separate plans for different issues or types of transport, the plans are intended to support one another.
+While there are separate plans for different issues or types of transport, the plans are intended to support one another.
 The various actions have been designed to work together, with certain key actions appearing in several of the plans.

-The diagram below shows how all these plans link together.
+The diagram shows how all these plans link together.